mahenina0403/bezier/README.md

 On Ubuntu
 ```
 ./compare                  get the runtime on a random curve for 1000 evaluation points
+./compare -r [M]           get the runtime on a random curve for M evaluation points
 ./compare -rd              get the runtime with respect to the degrees
 ./compare -rs              get the runtime with respect to the number of evaluation points
 ./compare -e [t]           get the relative errors at a give t